Strategies on Implementing a Data Catalog

 Work with your guinea pigs to ensure business goals are met.
 When you’re just starting out, it’s important to maintain a dialogue around expectations.
 Who does what?
 Equally important: “Who doesn’t do what?”
 In this step, you establish roles and accountability.
 Celebrate success, and be patient as people learn and adapt.
 Share business benefits and outcomes with leadership.

-Keep in mind, there are data catalog features that must be present in order for this process to work successfully.
+Keep in mind, there are that must be present in order for this process to work successfully.
 Identifying these features early can mean the difference between successful implementation and failure.

 In the early stages of implementation, use the data catalog to solve the use cases identified during the preparation stage.
 This guarantees some quick initial wins and allows team members to see benefits of the new tool immediately.